ngroegli/hacky-easter-2024/Level3-TakeItEasy/BucksBuddy/README.md

 Note: The service is restarted every hour at x:00.

 # Solution
-This challenge is related to the Paypal Bug from 2016: https://henryhoggard.co.uk/blog/Paypal-2FA-Bypass
+This challenge is related to the Paypal bug from 2016: https://henryhoggard.co.uk/blog/Paypal-2FA-Bypass

 When opening http://ch.hackyeaster.com:2401/login, we can enter the credentials joe/letmein1.